-Pot Gear Vessels: In 2017, vessels participating in the pot gear EM program will use EM equipment designed and supplied by PSMFC's designated EM contractor for pot gear.
-The EM system consists of a control center to manage the data collection, connected to an array of peripheral components including digital IP cameras (generally 2 or 3, depending on the deck configuration), GPS receiver, and a hydraulic pressure transducer.
+Pot Gear Vessels: In 2017, vessels participating in the pot gear EM program will use EM equipment designed and supplied by either Archipelago Marine Research, Ltd or Saltwater, Inc. The EM system consists of a control center to manage the data collection, connected to an array of peripheral components including digital IP cameras (generally 2 or 3, depending on the deck configuration), GPS receiver, and a hydraulic pressure transducer.